 Established in 1882 the beautiful pre-Prohibition Victorian property, now known as Spottswoode Estate, was acquired by Dr Jack and Mary Novak in 1972.
 Jack passed away suddenly five years after the couple moved to Spottswoode.
 Mary, widowed and with five young children, went on to release the first vintage of Spottswoode in 1982, exactly one hundred years after its founding.
 Prior to this she had been selling grapes from the estate to Shafer and Duckhorn.
 Today Spottswoode Estate is one of the oldest family-owned wineries in Napa and is considered a true “first growth” of California.

 Mary was a pioneer of organic viticulture when she began farming the vineyard organically in 1985.
-The Estate received certification in 1992 and embraces biodynamic principals, including composting, bringing in animals, and incorporating the lunar calendar.
+The Estate received certification in 1992 (the first estate in Napa to do so) and embraces biodynamic principals, including composting, bringing in animals, and incorporating the lunar calendar.

 Mary also played a role in championing women in the wine industry by encouraging two of her daughters to work alongside her and through the hiring of women winemakers throughout Spottswoode’s storied four-decade history.
-Today the winery is run by Mary’s youngest daughter, Beth Novak Milliken while her sister Lindy is the Marketing Ambassador.
-Mary sadly passed away in 2016 and Beth is now the Estate’s President and CEO.
+Today the winery is run by Mary’s youngest daughter, Beth Novak Milliken and she has been the Estate’s President and CEO since 2007, while her sister Lindy is the Marketing Ambassador.
+Mary sadly passed away in 2016.

-Spottswoode is a monopole vineyard located on the western edge of St. Helena at the foot of the Mayacamas mountains where it meets Spring Mountain there is therefore a gap in the hills which regularly allows in cooling Pacific influence, one of the contributing factors as to why Spottswoode Cabernets are always around a modest 13 per cent.
+Spottswoode is a monopole vineyard located on the western edge of St. Helena at the foot of the Mayacamas mountains where it meets Spring Mountain, there is therefore a gap in the hills which regularly allows in cooling Pacific influence – one of the contributing factors as to why Spottswoode Cabernets are always around a modest 13 to 14 per cent.